it-gro/hugo-theme-w3css-basic/exampleSite/content/blog/2017/09/emacs-it-all-starts-here.md

 For some not-so-serious alternative reasons for Emacs to have that name, check out the file ‘etc/JOKES’ (*note File-name conventions::).

-File: efaq.info,  Node: New in Emacs 25,  Next: New in Emacs 24,  Prev: Latest version of Emacs,  Up: Status of Emacs

 ## What is different about Emacs 25?